dejwk/roo_display/README.md

 Once enabled, the 'write-once' mode cannot be turned off - it is active until the drawing context is destroyed.

-Implementation-wise, the 'draw-once' mode uses a filter that internally uses a clip mask to 'mask out' pixels that has been drawn to.
+Implementation-wise, the 'write-once' mode uses a filter that internally uses a clip mask to 'mask out' pixels that has been drawn to.
 The clip mask is allocated when `setWriteOnce()` is called for the first time.
 Consequently, the feature has a memory footprint of 1 bit per pixel of the affected drawing context.

 ### Advanced example: animated analog gauge